Restaurant Performance Index increased 0.4% in October

-The National Restaurant Association’s Restaurant Performance Index (RPI) fell sharply in February, due to dampened same-store sales and a deterioration in operators’ outlook for future business conditions.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 98.8 in February, down 2.3% from a level of 101.1 in January.
+The National Restaurant Association’s Restaurant Performance Index (RPI) posted a moderate increase in October, driven in part by an improvement in same-store sales.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 99.8 in October, up 0.4% from September.
+Despite the gain, the RPI remained below 100 in contraction territory for the fourth consecutive month.

-The Current Situation Index, which measures current trends in four industry indicators, stood at 96.9 in February – down 3.5% from a level of 100.5 in January.
-All four current situation metrics declined in February, led by sharp pullbacks in the same-store sales and customer traffic indicators.
+The Current Situation Index, which measures current trends in four industry indicators, stood at 99.6 in October – up 0.5% from a level of 99.2 in September.
+October represented the fourth consecutive month in contraction territory.

 Read the full RPI report.